 For the time being, social distancing is vital.
 Public gatherings or events need to be postponed or cancelled.
 For the most current information on the virus and guidance to Minnesotans, visit the Minnesota Department of Health Web site: https://www.health.state.mn.us/diseases/coronavirus/

 SURVEY: COVID-19's impact on the creative community and support neededThe Minnesota State Arts Board and Minnesota's regional arts councils know that people and organizations in our state's arts and creative sector are being tested and challenged as never before.
-The physical, emotional, and financial toll that COVID-19 is taking is beyond our ability to measure, at this point.
+The toll that COVID-19 is taking on our community is beyond our ability to measure, at this point.

 Please encourage others you know to also provide input.

 We will be sharing this information with other arts funders, with Minnesota Citizens for the Arts, and others who can use it in their own efforts.
 We are all in this together and I know we all want to do whatever we can to support one another.

 Since posting the survey on March 19, more than 2,000 responses have been submitted.
 Thank you to all who have shared your thoughts!
 A summary of the data received is posted here: Survey responses

 In late April,the Arts Board joined Arts Midwest, the Forum of Regional Arts Councils of Minnesota, Minnesota Citizens for the Arts, Minnesota Presenters Network, Minnesota Theater Alliance, and Springboard for the Arts in hosting two town hall listening sessions for Minnesota artists and arts organizations.